m-adnan8080/gitlab-docker/README.md

 This command will start gitlab in docker container and expose port 8443 (HTTPS for browser access)

 ### Local DNS resolution
-As in openssl and docker-compose.yml file gitlab.example.com is configured as FQDN, for local dns resolution and below line to `/etc/hosts` file.
+As in openssl and docker-compose.yml file gitlab.example.com is configured as FQDN, for local dns resolution add below line to `/etc/hosts` file.
 ```sh
 cat '127.0.2.1 gitlab.example.com' | sudo tee -a /etc/hosts
 ```